Overview

 We make the authentication status part of the React state.
 For example, we work with a isSignedIn variable.
 We make the display of the authenticated area conditional on isSignedIn being true.

-On page load, the Auth SDK is loading: If we initialize isSignedIn to false, it may not reflect the Auth reality, and may instantly switch to true once the SDK is loaded, which may trigger a UI flicker.
+On page load, the Auth SDK is loading: If we initialize isSignedIn to false, it may not reflect the Auth reality, and may instantly switch to true once the SDK is loaded, which triggers a UI flicker.

 It's best to wait for the SDK to load before making any use of isSignedIn.
 As such, we track the loading state in a one-off state variable, which becomes true on the first authentication event.
 Only then do we read isSignedIn.